graybriggs/2L-experimental-compiler/README.md

 Lanaguage extensions

-A full static typing system
+A full static typing system with primitive types:

 	- Int an_int;
 	- Real a_real;